-If you have to leave work because of ill health you may be eligible to receive incapacity benefits from your Section of the Scheme.
-If you are granted incapacity benefits then you can use your AVC Extra Personal Retirement Account to provide benefits to you at the same time.
+If you have to leave work because of ill health you may be eligible to receive incapacity benefits from the Fund.
+If you are granted incapacity benefits then you can use your AVC Extra personal retirement account to provide benefits to you at the same time.
 The benefits you receive from AVC Extra will depend on your funds available and, in the case of an annuity purchase, the terms available from the annuity provider.